Bishop

 When the team dropped onto LV-426, Bishop drove the APC to the Hadley’s Hope compound and waited inside until the other marines had secured it.
 Once inside, he started looking over the logs trying to find out what happened to the colonists and he took interest in the two Facehuggers that had been captured in the stasis tubes.
 He began dissecting the dead Facehuggers trying to find out more about the creatures.
 At some point, Burke tells him to keep the two live Facehuggers and they are to be sent back to the company.

 As the rest of the group, goes to the Atmosphere Processor unit, Bishop stays behind at the med-lab to further study what has happened.
-After the group loses their APC and drop ship, Bishop looks at the Facehuggers again and thinks that there is still a creature out there that they have not seen yet – something that’s laying the Alien Eggs they saw in the Atmosphere Processor.
+After the group loses their APC and dropship, Bishop looks at the Facehuggers again and thinks that there is still a creature out there that they have not seen yet – something that’s laying the Alien Eggs they saw in the Atmosphere Processor.

 Bishop discovers that the Atmosphere Processor is going to explode in a few hours so he volunteers to go outside to the colony’s transmitter unarmed, to pilot the last remaining dropship to LV-426.
 Bishop leaves through a pipe for the transmitter while the others seal the pipe so nothing can get through.
 The xenomorphs soon overrun the compound and the team escapes.
 Eventually, Bishop gets to the transmitter and pilots the dropship.
 Ripley tells him to pick them up at a platform at the Atmosphere Processor.
-Only Ripley and an injured Hicks have survived the escape.
-Ripley tells Bishop to stay near the platform so she can rescue Newt who had been taken by the xenomorphs earlier.
-Ripley goes deep into the alien hive and eventually brings Newt back to the platform.

 At this point, the Atmosphere Processor is exploding all around them and when they reach the platform, they find the dropship gone.
 A few seconds later, Bishop appears in the dropship to rescue them and explains he had to move the dropship as the platform was unstable.
 They leave LV-426 as the Atmosphere Processor explodes and dock back on the Sulaco.

 As Ripley thanks Bishop for rescuing them, all of a sudden, a tail impales him through the chest and the Queen Alien descends from the dropship.
-She lifts Bishop up and rips him apart, severing is body in two.
+She lifts Bishop up and rips him apart, severing his body in two.
 Newt hides under the floor grates while Ripley battles the Queen with the Power Loader suit.
 She activates the airlock and Bishop hangs onto Newt and the floor grates while Ripley deactivates the airlock.
 Ripley sets a course for Earth and they all enter hypersleep.

 Fiorina “Fury” 161